couling/WebDAV-Daemon/README.md

 (c) Copyright Philip Couling 2013-2017

-Unless otherwise all source code files for webdavd may be used under the [Creative Commons Attribution 4.0](CCBY.md) licence.
-For more information please see [https://creativecommons.org/licenses/](https://creativecommons.org/licenses/)
+This code may be used under an MIT Licence.
+Please see [LICENCE.md](LICENCE.md) for details.
 #  Starting the server

 If properly installed the server can be started with: